IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/simultaneous.md

 Last year baselines for each language pair can be found [here (GitHub)](https://github.com/pe-trik/iwslt25-baselines/tree/master/experiments/acl6060_dev/de/fixed_segmenter).

+Baseline implementations of *Speech-to-Text with Extra Context* can be found [here](https://github.com/owaski/iwslt-2026-baselines).
-We will provide updated baselines for this year soon.
+We will provide other baselines for this year soon.

 ## Submission
 <!-- Description of expected submission format and submission instructions -->